versatiles-org/node-release-tool/README.md

 Generate documentation for a TypeScript project.

 Options:
+  -f, --format <format>      Allowed are "markdown", "wiki" and "html".
+Default
+                             is "markdown".
-  -h, --help       display help for command
-  -i <entryPoint>  Entry point of the TypeScript project.
+  -h, --help                 display help for command -i, --input <entryPoint>   Entry point of the TypeScript project.
 Default is
                              "./src/index.ts".
-  -o <outputPath>  Output path for the generated documentation.
-Default is
+  -o, --output <outputPath>  Output path for the generated documentation.
-                   "./docs".
+                             Default is "./docs".
 ```

 ## Subcommand: `vrt release-npm`